The Heads Up! Program at the Komansky Center for Children's Health makes early literacy part of primary pediatric care. The program has two parts.

 In the past, we have received generous donations from outside sources including Common Cents, the Rohatyn Foundation, Barclays Bank of New York, The New York Times Foundation, The Ahmanson Foundation, The Ilma F. Kern Foundation, the Auxiliary of the Society of New York Hospital, the Donley Foundation, Credit Suisse First Boston Foundation Trust, Target, MetroPlus, The Sulzberger Foundation, and The Kornfeld Foundation.
 We are grateful for our supporters, and we continue to look for other supporters who are willing to help us in our precarious financial situation.

-If you would like to make a donation, download our Donation Form or would like more information about helping out with our program, please contact us:
+If you would like to make a donation, please download our Donation/Adopt a Book Packet or contact us if you would like more information about helping out with our program, please contact us: